-You will see the distinctive ''XX'' state seal on everything from barns to highway cleanup signs.
+Seiad Valley, on the Klamath River, is smack dab in the heart of the State of Jefferson.
+A state of mind.
+A state of grace.
+An inebriated state.
+Take your pick.
+You will see the distinctive ''XX'' state seal on everything from hay sheds to highway signs.
+The double-cross flag flies over the post office in Seiad.
 You will hear State of Jefferson radio.
 And see State of Jefferson bumper stickers on every other pickup.
 Somewhere between Castle Crags and Etna you entered a space that is not California.
-The State of Jefferson, comprising the northernmost counties of California and their immediate neighbors in Oregon, was the product of a secessionist movement that caught fire just before World War II.
+The State of Jefferson, comprising the northernmost counties of California and their immediate neighbors in Oregon, is the product of a secessionist movement that caught fire just before World War II.